Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/gnumeric.md

  built-in functions and tools are accurate as several, researchers, have found.

- This is the unofficial AppImage built on top of JuNest, the lightweight Arch Linux based distro that runs on top of any other Linux distro.

- NOTE: this AppImage is only available in English, any improvement on this side is welcome.
-Check the repository on Github.
+ This is the unofficial AppImage built from Debian Stable, so this should work on systems with a GLIBC version equal or higer than the one used in Debian Stable.

  SITE: http://www.gnumeric.org